Dying Without a Will in Texas

 When a person passes away without a valid Will (intestate), the estate will pass under the laws of descent and distribution as set forth in the Texas Estates Code.

 Sometimes it is necessary to open an estate administration simultaneously with an heirship proceeding.
-This will allow a personal representative to administer the estate much like in a situation where the Decedent had died with a Will.
+This will allow a personal representative to administer the estate much like in a situation where the Decedent had died with a Will assuming all of the intestate heirs agree.

 To speak with a Houston Heirship and Intestacy Attorney, contact Stephanie Mudgett Boates at 281-584-0034.